 - If you’ve filed a Chapter 13, but now want to file a Chapter 7, you usually need to wait 6 years.

+If you are considering filing for bankruptcy, or would like to explore other options around resolving your debt, please call a leading bankruptcy law firm Memphis, TN residents have been relying on for over a decade.
 The timing on these rules can be tricky, and there may be exceptions to the schedule.
 A bankruptcy lawyer can help you look at your goals and figure out how bankruptcy or another option might help you meet them.
 Contact our attorneys or call us at 901-327-2100 to talk about your unique situation.